AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 1. **To Remove a Field**

-   Select the required field, then click/tap the trash-can icon.
+   Select the required field, then select the trash-can icon.
 You are asked to confirm the action.

    ![remove](assets/cfm-models-06.png)